PaNOSC-ViNYL/ase/doc/development/contribute.rst

 Once everyone is happy, the patch can be appied.
-This patch-feedback loop is not something we have invented to prevent you from contributing - it should be viewed as an opportunity for you to learn how to write good code that fits into the ASE codebase.
+This patch-feedback loop is not something we have invented to prevent you from contributing - it should be viewed as an opportunity for you to learn how to write a code that fits into the ASE codebase.

 After a couple of contributions, we will probably trust you enough to add you as a committer.